daeveraert/gradient-information-optimization/README.md

 ## Quick Start
+**Note:** GIO uses a Spark context, or if it can't find one, it will create a local one.
+You may encounter a Spark error before the algorithm runs complaining it cannot find a free port.
+In this case, executing ```export SPARK_LOCAL_IP="127.0.0.1"``` should resolve the issue.

 Here is a simple 2D demonstration of how to use GIO with visualization:
 ```python
 from GIO import GIOKL